hirokimii/Space-Invaders-Game/README.md

 The Space Invaders game was developed using MOO ICT's [tutorial](https://www.mooict.com/c-tutorial-create-a-full-space-invaders-game-using-visual-studio/#google_vignette) as a starting template.

 When starting the game, there are 3 game modes: Easy, Medium, Hard.
 The difference between the modes is the rate at which the spader invaders appear on the screen.
-There are designated bottons on the mBed Controller that allows the mode to be selected.
+There are designated bottons on the mBed Controller which allow the mode to be selected.

 Once the game initializes, it runs through ```mainGameTimerEvent```, a function that runs every 20 ms. In that function, it opens a serial port and reads controls from the mBed controller, such as the analog joystick and shooting button.
 Simulatenously, ```makeInvaders``` generates invaders on to the screen, as well as ```makeBullet("InvaderBullet")``` which shoots bullets at the spaceship.